AndreiMotinga/dialog-react-assignment/README.md

       but style some component with pure css so we can look at it show off your css positioning skills ;)

-When done, send github repo link to jobs@dialogedu.com with subject react-assignment-<your name>
+When done, send github repo link to jobs@dialogedu.com with subject react-assignment-'your name'
-# dialog-react-assignment